-This need to create audio fast has lead to the development of tools such as Oscillators, Magenta, and others.
+This need to create audio fast has led to the development of tools such as Oscillators, Magenta, and others.
 Oscillators run on a simple set up of creating a waveform such as a sine wave.
 Since waves generate tones, we can switch through these waves to create alternating rhythms.

 Magenta is something a bit more complex.
-Magenta is a open source project designed to help use machine learning in creative processes.
+Magenta is an open source project designed to help use machine learning in creative processes.
 Currently, it is being used for generating music and images by using python.
 Right now from the Magenta website you can download an extension to make your browsers sing.
 Whether that be from instruments or computer generated vocals, it's up to you.
 Most of this software is designed to use internet content you see visually, and translate your mouse movement or internet images into sound waves.
 It's worth a listen.

 Interactive music in the video game industry has also taken music to otherworldly places.
 In the GDC 2017 conference several musical systems were presented that already have an impact on how we further understand music in video games.
 Interactive music is where all these systems focus, as they wish to reduce the repetition of sounds in games.
 However, they also create a focus of where and how they repeat theme songs to make them more memorable.
 By making the music interactive, it can also help the player have a more enjoyable experience in the game.
-Such as timing music with cut scenes, basing player interactions on where music is added, and added selective music based on he player's choices.
+Such as timing music with cut scenes, basing player interactions on where music is added, and adding selective music based on the player's choices.

-However, Interactive music also has it's downfalls.
+However, Interactive music also has its downfalls.
 If the character is interacting with the music too much, this can lead to the music cutting in and out at the wrong time, and making the sounds seem staggered.
 Also, if you are using interactive music to remix a popular song, then copy write issues may also start to occur.